drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DEPLOY_LAGOON_ACTION`

 Deploy action.
-Values can be one of: create, destroy, override_existing_db.
+Values can be one of: deploy, deploy_override_db, destroy.

 Default value: `create`